Military Service Members & Family

 - A copy of your military orders may be necessary when purchasing a license plate.

-- If the vehicle has never been titled in the United States the (VIN) verification and odometer reading must be verified by a DMV compliance examiner ONLY (custom papers and the motor vehicle must be taken to the local DMV for a VIN inspection prior to applying for title).
-Their location is: 5701 E. Hillsborough Ave.
+- All used vehicles coming into Florida from a foreign country, including dealer transactions, must have the vehicle identification number (VIN) and odometer reading verified by a Department of Motor Vehicles (DMV) Compliance Examiner ONLY.
+Custom documents and the motor vehicle must be taken to the local DMV for a VIN inspection prior to applying for title.
+The local DMV office is located at 5701 E. Hillsborough Ave.
 Suite 2228, Tampa, Florida 33610.

 Military Service Frequently Asked Questions